Call: 020-33557180Mon - Fri 9.30 till 17.00.

 Palazzo Reale

-This building was the seat of administration in the 11th century, when most of Europe was still struggling in the Dark Ages.
+This building was the seat of administration in the 11th century when most of Europe was still struggling in the Dark Ages.
 It was rebuilt in the 1330s as the headquarters of the Lords of Milan and later became Milan’s first theatre.
 The city now uses the building for offices and museums, including the splendid modern art collection in the Civico Museo d’Arte Contemporanea (CIMAC) on the third floor.
-The Palazzo Reale is also the home of the Museo del Duomo which charts the history of the Duomo from its building in the 14th century to the latest 20th century changes.
+The Palazzo Reale is also the home of the Museo del Duomo which charts the history of the Duomo from its building in the 14th century to the latest 20th-century changes.

 Location: Piazza del Duomo